 Institutional Investor Preferences for Corporate Governance Mechanisms

-This paper examines institutional investors’ preferences for corporate governance mechanisms.
-While we find little evidence of an association between total institutional ownership and governance mechanisms, we use revealed preferences to identify a small group of “governance-sensitive” institutions that exhibit persistent associations between their ownership levels and firms’ governance mechanisms.
-We also find evidence that firms with a high level of ownership by institutions sensitive to shareholder rights exhibit significant future improvements in shareholder rights, consistent with shareholder activism.
+We examine institutional investors’ preferences for corporate governance mechanisms.
+We find little evidence of an association between total institutional ownership and governance mechanisms.
+However, using revealed preferences, we identify a small group of “governance-sensitive” institutions that exhibit persistent associations between their ownership levels and firms’ governance mechanisms.
+We also find that firms with a high level of ownership by institutions sensitive to shareholder rights have significant future improvements in shareholder rights, consistent with shareholder activism.
+Further, we find that factors describing the characteristics of institutions’ portfolios are correlated with governance preferences.
+Large institutions, those holding a large number of portfolio stocks, and those with preferences for growth firms are more likely to be sensitive to corporate governance mechanisms, suggesting those mechanisms may be a means for decreasing monitoring costs and may be more essential for firms with a high level of growth opportunities.
 Finally, our results suggest that common proxies for governance sensitivity by investors (e.g., legal type, blockholding) do not cleanly measure governance preferences.

 Keywords: Corporate Governance, Institutional Investors, Board of Directors

 JEL Classification: G11, G20, G34